MJanasch/ThermoCup/README.md

 ##### Scripts:
 Scripts for FBA are found in the folder 'CupriavidusCoreFBA'.
-'ThermoCup_FBA.m' - script to calculate maximum yields as well as production envelope.
+'ThermoCup_FBA_II.m' - script to calculate maximum yields as well as production envelope.
 Reaction constraints need to be adjusted according to substrate utilization.

 Requires 'ThermoCup_ReadExcel_FBA.m' - function to read in the CupriaCore FBA model.
 Requires furthermore installed COBRA toolbox, see https://opencobra.github.io/cobratoolbox/stable/.

 ##### Input data:
-'Model/Cupriavidus_Core_ALL_FBA.xlsx' - excel file containing the FBA model structure
+'Model/Cupriavidus_Core_ALL_FBA_II.xlsx' - excel file containing the FBA model structure

 ##### Output:
 Three "Result" tables (one for each strain) containing data points for Biomass and PHB yield, forming the production envelope.
 Needs to be run for each substrate.